ShajadulGH/project-tailwind/README.md

-# Practise of tailwind CSS
+# Practice of tailwind CSS